We’re Hiring!

 If you are seeking more responsibilities, there are opportunities to grow with us, in both hours and pay, as our farm expands.

 Employees are responsible for housing and transport to and from work.
+A vehicle and valid driver’s license are required.

 English language skills required.
 Spanish language a plus.
 Also, a love and appreciation of flowers and sheep!